Home » Water Quality » Contaminants » How To Remove Lead From Water (Step-by-Step)

 Option 2: Remove lead with Reverse Osmosis

-Reverse osmosis: Reverse osmosis (RO) is a more expensive option, but it’s effective at removing lead and other contaminants from water.
-A reverse osmosis system consists of a combination of filters, and it can fit under the sink or the kitchen’s countertop.
-We recommend Waterdrop G3 P800 (undersink) and AquaTru (countertop).
+Reverse osmosis (RO) is a more expensive method, but it’s highly effective at removing lead and other contaminants from water.
+A reverse osmosis system can fit under the sink or the kitchen’s countertop and consists of a combination of filters.
+Systems like the Waterdrop G3 P800 (undersink) and the AquaTru (countertop) are proven to remove lead from tap water.

 Option 3: Remove lead with Distillation